Dagestan Airlines Flight 372: Accident

 The plane was flying a scheduled trip from Vnukovo Airport in Moscow to Uytash Airport in Makhachkala, Republic of Dagestan.
-Two of the aircraft's three engines failed shortly after take off at 14:07 local time (11:07 UTC); the pilots reported the loss of engines when the aircraft was at a height of around 9100 m.
+Two of the aircraft's three engines failed shortly after takeoff at 14:07 local time (11:07 UTC); the pilots reported the loss of engines when the aircraft was at a height of around 9100 m.
 An emergency landing at Domodedovo Airport was requested, and as the aircraft was in the process of landing, the third engine failed.
 The aircraft approached runway 32R from the right at an almost right angle, overflying the threshold before turning right at 500 m to the left of the runway and crossing over the runway, flying parallel with but to the right of the runway.
-The aircraft touched down 88 m to the right of the runway centerline, and only 350 m short of the end, breaking up into three sections as it came to rest.
+The aircraft touched down 88 m to the right of the runway centreline, and only 350 m short of the end, breaking up into three sections as it came to rest.